Tutorials > Create an automation

 - Save the changes to your step.

-To enforce a specific sequence for tasks (e.g., Task B can only be started after Task A is completed, and Task C only after Task B), you need to use a combination of hiding tasks by default and Show visibility actions in your automations.
+To ensure every step is considered in the proper order (preventing problems from missed dependencies), you can enforce a specific sequence for tasks.
+For example, ensuring Task B can only be started after Task A is completed, and Task C only after Task B. Use a combination of hiding tasks by default and Show visibility actions in your automations.

 Here’s how to set up a simple sequence: